This article may contain compensated links. See our full disclosure here

 - Sushi restaurants on Rakuten – book specialty sushi restaurants online with instant confirmation

 Japan has so many unique and interesting things to do that it is worth just having a browse of some of these websites just to see what is possible.

 - Klook – as you would expect they have a wide array of tours and activities available.
 From day trips to Mount Fuji to Kyoto’s Nishiki market food tour

-- Voyagin – also offer tours and experiences such as Japanese sweet making classes and a tour of the famous Tokyo tuna auction
+- Rakuten – also offer tours and experiences such as Samurai armor wearing experience and a tour of the famous Tokyo tuna auction

-- GetYourGuide – useful as a back up.
-They are an authorised reseller for Tokyo Disney and the site and app are easy to use.
+- GetYourGuide – useful as a back-up.
+They are an authorized reseller for Tokyo Disney and the site and app are easy to use.
 We usually find this site better in Europe but their listings in Japan are increasing – read our full review here

 - Viator – owned by TripAdvisor, Viator is a popular site to book tours, tickets and transfers.
 You can keep all your tour information on their handy app